FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone2/CodeMetrics/FranciscoRodrigues/README.md

 On the last chart we can see that there are a lot of high values, this means that these packages are not well-balanced.
 The architectural design quality is not the best and so it should be changed.

+To conclude, we can see that for example in the efferent coupling chart, the package "mindustry.game" has a high value, which can help proving the feature envy code smell found in "mindustry/game/fogcontrol", by @DinisRaleiras.